This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Cetaphil Sold in China?

 Since Cetaphil never responded to any of my inquiries.
-I did some further research and discovered that Cetaphil products are sold in China, where all imported cosmetics are required by law to be tested on animals.
+I did some further research and discovered that Cetaphil products are sold in China, where most imported cosmetics are required by law to be tested on animals.

 Below is a screenshot taken from Cetaphil’s China website: